eranfrie/gitgrep.vim/README.md

 - `GitGrepBack()` - jump back to previous location.

+## Customizations:

+- Set the height (number of lines) of the selection menu

+        let g:gitgrep_menu_height = 15

+- Set the color of the file path

+        let g:gitgrep_file_color = "blue"

+- Set the color of the matched pattern

+        let g:gitgrep_pattern_color = "red"

 ## Mappings:

 Keys are not automatically mapped.
 You can choose your own mappings, for example: